 - Visit the DRC online here.

-Disposable masks are available at locations across campus.
+Disposable masks are available across campus.
 View all mask pickup locations on the campus map.

 International and Study Abroad Students

 The wellbeing of international and study abroad students is the Center for Global Education’s top priority.
-As UTC accounts for the spread of COVID-19, we are continuing our constant work of ensuring the safety and security of students, scholars, faculty, and staff at home and abroad.
+We continually work to ensure the safety and security of students, scholars, faculty and staff at home and abroad.

-On-campus providing nonperishable food and other essential items to UTC students in need.
+Your on-campus source of nonperishable food and essential items for UTC students in need.

 Student Outreach and Support

-SOS also educates faculty and staff on how to work with students of concern, including when to make appropriate referrals.
+SOS also educates faculty and staff on working with students of concern, including when to make appropriate referrals.

-Students facing any sort of challenge or crisis may benefit from the services provided by SOS.
-Services include, but are not limited to:
+Students facing any sort of challenge or crisis may benefit from SOS services.
+These include, but are not limited to: